sutoiku/puffin/FAQ.md

 Credits: feature deacriptions courtesy of [Apache Iceberg](https://iceberg.apache.org/).

 ## Won't DuckDB support Iceberg soon?
 Yes, it will (or so we've [read](https://twitter.com/tabulario/status/1616467434772533250)).
 Nevertheless, this support is likely to be limited to [DuckDB](https://duckdb.org/) running on a single host (client, function, or VM).
-Puffin is designed to support DuckDB running on multiple functions in parallel, or multiple functions and a VM coordinating their work.
+PuffinDB is designed to support DuckDB running on multiple functions in parallel, or multiple functions and a VM coordinating their work.
 Consequently, while DuckDB can directly request a [table scan](https://iceberg.apache.org/docs/latest/api/#scanning) through [Iceberg](https://iceberg.apache.org/)'s [Java API](https://iceberg.apache.org/docs/latest/api/) when running in single-host mode, this scan must be performed outside of DuckDB when running in multi-host mode.
-Furthermore, Puffin supports the optional execution of some read queries on [Spark SQL](), whenever such delegated execution would be faster or more cost-effective.
+Furthermore, PuffinDB supports the optional execution of some read queries on [Spark SQL](), whenever such delegated execution would be faster or more cost-effective.

 ## Why not just use Spark SQL?
 [Spark SQL](https://spark.apache.org/sql/) can be use to read | write any [Iceberg tables](https://iceberg.apache.org/spec/), but many read queries will be faster and more cost-effective when using [DuckDB](https://duckdb.org/).

-## Do I need Amazon EMR to query Iceberg tables with Puffin?
+## Do I need Amazon EMR to query Iceberg tables with PuffinDB?
 If you just make read queries on [Iceberg tables](https://iceberg.apache.org/spec/), you do not.
 But you will need [Amazon EMR](https://aws.amazon.com/emr/) (EKS or Serverless), or any suitable alternative [Apache Spark](https://spark.apache.org/) deployment running [Apache Iceberg](https://iceberg.apache.org/) if you want to make write queries on these tables.
 Thankfully, [Amazon EMR Serverless](https://aws.amazon.com/emr/serverless/) comes pre-configured with the default [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template that is part of Pufin.
 Furthermore, [Amazon EMR Serverless](https://aws.amazon.com/emr/serverless/) is only 30% more expensive than running barebone [AWS Lambda](https://aws.amazon.com/lambda/) functions, is billed by the second, and is fully managed by [AWS](https://aws.amazon.com/), therefore, we cannot think of many reasons *not* to use it.

 ## Will I get billed for EMR when executing read queries?